 - Exchange of ideas in writing or speaking, adapted to specific contexts and developed through discovery, analysis, creation, presentation, and evaluation.
 A student who is competent in discourse demonstrates the ability to reason, write, and speak effectively for academic, professional, and public purposes.
 In meeting the Discourse core concept, students will demonstrate increasing proficiency over the years.
-All learning indicators would be met in all courses, but expectations for proficiency would be heightened for advanced/applied courses. - Credit hours: 9 credits -- 6 foundational + 3 advanced/applied writing and/or speaking courses
+All student learning outcomes would be met in all courses, with proficiency expectations heightened for advanced/applied courses. - Credit hours: 9 credits -- 6 foundational + 3 advanced/applied writing and/or speaking courses